About Rent Stabilization

 - whole-building demolition

 Established in 1969 to cover tenants in post-World War II buildings, the law was extended when the state legislature passed the Emergency Tenant Protection Act of 1974.
-The rent stabilization system is NYC's largest affordable housing program (the median household income of the rent stabilized household is $36,000 per year; close to 60% of Section 8 recipients live in rent stabilized apartments).
+The rent stabilization system is NYC's largest affordable housing program (the median household income of the rent stabilized household is $40,600 per year; while those tenants in unregulated apartments earned a median of $58,000 per year in 2013).
 The system protects tenants from the housing market forces that drive displacement and steep rent increases while it permits landlords a fair return on their investment.
 Because the system limits landlords' profits, it is under continuous attack from the real estate industry.

 The rent laws are controlled from Albany thanks to changes made in the 1970's when Governor Rockefeller enacted vacancy decontrol in an attempt to phase out rent regulations.
 The rent stabilization law was saved; however, the state retained the power over the enabling of the laws and tenants must go to Albany on a regular basis to get the laws renewed, in addition to getting the NY City Council to renew the laws every three years (see Home Rule).
 In the 1990's and most recently, in 2003, landlords have forced weakening amendments as the price of renewal.
 Landlords gave millions of dollars to elected officials in Albany (especially to the committees formerly controlled by Governor Pataki and Senate leader Joe Bruno).
 Thanks to these changes, we have lost tens of thousands of units of regulated housing.
 Without a fierce fight from the tenants in NYC, we will lose so many more units that the laws will be gutted in Albany.